 5 Stuff the poblanos with about 1/2 cup of mashed potatoes each.
 Close the poblanos and place in the baking dish.
 Drizzle with about 1 more cup of the sauce.
 Cover and bake for 20 minutes, uncover and bake about 10 more minutes.
 Serve with the remaining bean sauce and mango salsa to spoon over the top, if desired.

-Hints: Recipes for both garlic mashed potatoes and tofu sour cream can be found in Sides and Dips & Spreads.
+Hints: Recipes for both Garlic Mashed Potatoes and Tofu Sour Cream can be found in Sides & Salads and Dips & Spreads.
 Depending on what else you are serving for dinner, each person may eat either 1 or 2 of these stuffed peppers, hence the 2-4 serving suggestion.
-Use 1 can of fat-free refried pinto beans if you do not have leftover smashed beans in your refrigerator.
+Use 1 can of fat-free refried pinto beans if you do not have leftover Mashed Pinto Beans (recipe in Sides & Salads) in your refrigerator.
 Fat-free black refried beans can be used instead of the pintos with delicious results.
-Prepared Mango salsa is available in some markets and will cut down on the preparation time.
-Purchased fresh tomato salsa may be used instead of the Mango salsa, if desired.
+Prepared mango salsa is available in some markets and will cut down on the preparation time.
+Purchased fresh tomato salsa may be used instead of the mango salsa, if desired.
 Poblano chili peppers are dark green, rich flavored mild peppers.
 They are usually about 2 1/2 to 3 inches wide and 4 to 5 inches long, tapering from top to bottom in a triangle.
 Poblanos may also be charred over a gas or electric burner until the skins are well blistered (use tongs for this).
 This will take a bit longer because they have to be done individually.
 The peppers can be placed in a brown paper bag to cool, instead of in a bowl, if desired.
 Cooling the peppers in a covered bowl or bag helps to loosen the skin, making them easier to peel.